anukulu/Computer-Vision-Basics-/README.md

   Double thresholding and hysteresis were done to find pixels that seemed non relevant but were part of the main edges as well as to
     reduce non-relevent pixels.
 2. Color Quantization using K++ algorithm
   This is a very simple implementation of K-means clustering algorithm.
 It has been used to quantize colors in the image with the specified value of k.
 The algorithm implemented in python is very bad in terms of time complexity and needs to be optimized but the results are not very bad.
+The results still need to be improved by finding the proper center for the clusters that represent the true color of a segment of the image.

 Run main.py to see results with any image you want.